neha-nayeem/sql-challenge/README.md

 AND last_name LIKE 'B%'
 ```

-6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+**6. List all employees in the Sales department, including their employee number, last name, first name, and department name.**

 ```sql
 SELECT *